 Maria Caulfield: It is an honour to close this debate, and I thank every Member who has attended to raise issues, highlight successes and reflect how much women have contributed and will continue to contribute to our country and the rest of the world.
 There have been some fantastic speeches—too many for me to mention them all, so I will highlight just a few.
 My hon.
 Friend the Member for Mid Derbyshire...

 Maria Caulfield: I thank my right hon.
 Friend for that intervention.
 She is right; it is already law and we need to enforce it to ensure that it absolutely happens.
 The Government continue to show leadership in multiple forums such as the United Nations, the Commonwealth, the G7, the G20, the OECD and the Council of Europe, as well as in our bold initiatives such as the international LGBT conference, which we...

 Maria Caulfield: What plans the Government have to make a further decision on the salaries paid to Members of the Northern Ireland Assembly.

 Maria Caulfield: I echo the sentiments about colleagues who are leaving, in particular my fellow Northern Ireland Affairs Committee member, the hon.
 Member for Vauxhall (Kate Hoey), who has stood up for Northern Ireland.
 At the Select Committee last week it was revealed that the cost of MLA salaries has reached over £15 million since the Assembly was dissolved.
 MLAs do good constituency work, but is it not...

-Maria Caulfield: What steps he is taking to support high street businesses.
+Maria Caulfield: What steps she is taking to increase the number of police officers in Sussex.